GDPR, Brexit and Events

 - Adequacy Decision.
-This means the country has been adjudged by the EU to have a legal framework in place that provides 'adequate' protection for individual rights and freedoms.
+This means the country has been adjudged by the EU to have a legal framework in place that provides 'adequate' protection for the rights and freedoms of individuals.
 The flow of personal data with countries with an adequacy decision is unrestricted, and this is the basis on which data currently flows between EEA countries.

-Note: the EEA = EU + Norway, Liechtenstein, Iceland, not Switzerland
+Note: the EEA = EU + Norway, Liechtenstein and Iceland... though not Switzerland.

-- Standard Contractual Clauses (SCC) - these are fixed contracts between data controllers and processors that must be in place before data can be cross borders
+- Standard Contractual Clauses (SCC) - these are fixed contracts between data controllers and controllers or processors that must be in place before data can be shared between them

 - Approved codes of conduct (CoC) - if the receiver of data has signed up to a code of conduct approved by an EU supervisory authority, the transfer can take place

 - Privacy Shield - EU companies can exchange data with US companies without restrictions, provided the US company has Privacy Shield certification.